FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 ### Keep current functionality

-Keeping the current functionality in essence not doing anything and use subshapebinders if only shapes need to be references, and tracking copy-on-change links for link behavior.
+Keeping the current functionality in essence not doing anything and use subshape binders if only shapes need to be references, and tracking copy-on-change links for link behavior.
 However, this is not considered because these techniques have various limitations: Designs that use these techniques are brittle because of the complex administration and two separate